-All class based SEN paperwork is to be kept in the orange folder.
+All class based SEN paperwork is to be kept in a folder, in a locked cupboard or kept electronically on the school server.
 This is to be used as a working document by class teachers.
-In each Orange Folder will be a copy of current IEPs, records, observations and notes on each child.
-Additionally, any correspondence received during the term and relating to the child will also be kept in the Orange Folder.
-At the front of each folder will be a copy of the class page as contained in the school's Inclusion List.
+In each class SEND Folder will be a copy of current IEPs, records, observations and notes on each child.
+Additionally, any correspondence received during the term and relating to the child will also be kept in the class electronic folder.